mattbierner/blog.mattbierner.com/_posts/2016-09-21-all-this-blood.md

     width="560" height="315" src="https://www.youtube.com/embed/mGtTrngjpGw"
     description="Quick demonstration of the view and showing increasing my heartbeat with a bit of exercise.
 The ethernet cable was only used to capture the video.
 It is not normally required." %}

 This mighty labor sent the red vignette into a strobe-like flashing.
-As I rested and watched the flashing slow back down and stabilize again, I felt very in-tune with my body in an odd sort of way.
+As I rested and watched the flashing slow back down and stabilize again, I felt very in tune with my body in an odd sort of way.
 This also started me thinking, and that's when the real trouble began.

 Now, when it comes to the subject of blood, I am prone to growing at least somewhat lightheaded, if not going full swoon like any proper Victorian lady.
 It's not even the sight so much as the concept.
-When I contemplate veins or arteries or generally anything circulatory, my own blood rather quickly flees it's loftier dwellings for lower and less introspective organs.
+When I contemplate veins or arteries or generally anything circulatory, my own blood rather quickly flees its loftier dwellings for lower and less introspective organs.
 There's something humorously pathetic about a creature that cannot think too closely about the very processes and substances that sustain it without passing out, but so it goes.
 And given that just taking my pulse by hand can induce this general lightheadedness, in hindsight, this experiment was perhaps a poor choice.

 Watching the red flashing, I began to imagine the blood that it represented.
 All that blood, and those veins, and my heart, pumping away.
 It all seemed rather fragile, and a bit too close for comfort.